 The following are some examples of situations where the recycling rules might not apply:

-- The member benefits from a genuine windfall and takes a tax-free cash sum, the payment of which had been under way before the win, to clear debts before receiving the windfall.
-When the windfall is received, the member pays a contribution to a registered pension scheme
+- The member benefits from a genuine windfall and takes tax-free cash.
+The payment of tax-free cash was underway before the win, to clear debts.
+When the windfall is received, the member pays a contribution to a registered pension scheme.

 A member who takes a tax-free cash sum with the intention of recycling it will have to tell the scheme administrator about the recycling within 30 days of the date of the deemed unauthorised payment.